temporalio/documentation/docs/application-development-guide.md

 `asyncio.CancelledError` will be raised (and can be caught, but it is not recommended).
 An Activity must Heartbeat to receive cancellation and there are other ways to be notified about cancellation.

-(see "Activity Context" and "Heartbeating and Cancellation" later).

 - **Synchronous Activities**

 Synchronous Activities are functions that do not have `async def`, which can be used with Workers, but the